-- > have secure values and are establishing their spiritual and ethical beliefs - > are building their mental and emotional well-being by developing confidence, resilience and empathy - > apply knowledge about the impact of diet and exercise on physical and mental health in their daily lives - I know how to find the information and support to keep safe and well - > take part in physical activity - > take measured decisions about illestyle and manage rsk - > have the confidence to participate in performance - ) form positive relationships based upon trust and - mutual respect. - ) face and overcome challenge - > have the skills and knowledge to manage everyday life as independently as they can and are ready to lead fulfilling lives as valued members of society.
+- have secure values and are establishing their spritual and ethical beliefs - are building their mental and emotional well-being by developing confidence, resilience and empathy - apply knowledge about the impact of diet and exercise on physical and mental health in their daily lives - know how to find the information and support to keep safe and well - > take part in physical activity - take measured decisions about lifestyle and manage risk - > have the confidence to participate in performance -) form positive relationships based upon trust and mutual respect. -) face and overcome challenge - have the skills and knowledge to manage everyday. life as independently as they can and are ready to lead fulfilling lives as valued members of society.
+All our children and young people will be...